15E601/RDFBones-O/docs/index.rst

 sustained by a university institute or a private collectin left behind by a 19th-century scholar.
 Collections might include objects other than human remains, e. g. related archaeological finds or representations like casts or pieces of documentation.
-Note that ‘collection’, in this context, always refers to a body of curated objects and never to the institution or organisation by which it is kept.
+Note that ’collection’, in this context, always refers to a body of curated objects and never to the institution or organisation by which it is kept.